StarManTheGamer/poly-newdocs/docs/objects/types/Color.md

 # Color

-Color is a data type that represents a color.
+:polytoria-Color: Color is a data type that represents a color.

 ## Notes
 Alpha is between 1 and 255.